The ultimate guide to visiting Nairobi in Kenya

 Nairobi, Kenya’s capital, is an exciting, sprawling mess of concrete that starkly contrasts the natural beauty found in the rest of Kenya.
-Many people rush through Nairobi on their way to safari parks or beaches beyond, but if you have time then Nairobi is well worth a few days of exploration.
+Many people rush through Nairobi on their way to safari parks or beaches beyond, but if you have time then Nairobi is full of the culture and colour, and is well worth at least a few days of exploration.

 As you would expect from any capital city, Nairobi has a range of accommodation to suit every need.
 You shouldn’t struggle to find somewhere to stay, but you may struggle to choose!
 There is no obvious centre in Nairobi, and the attractions are spread out so you will probably have to travel no matter where you base yourself.

 Here is a summary of some of the areas you may want to consider when searching for the right place to stay, and some of the places you should try and avoid if possible.